doctorfree/DriveCommandLine/markdown/gdupload.1.md

 to Google Drive.
 If the argument is a folder then it and its contents are uploaded recursively.

+In order to avoid the creation of multiple Google Drive folders with the same name and path, if *gdupload* detects an existing Google Drive folder with the same name as would be uploaded then it prompts the user to select an option for the upload, offering the following choices:

+- "Preserve Existing Folder and Create Sync Folder"
+- "Delete Existing Folder and Upload New"
+- "Create New Duplicate Folder Name"
+- "Skip Upload"

+Files that are synced to google drive with *sync2drive* are tagged with an `appProperty` so that the files on Google Drive can be traversed faster.
+This means that you cannot upload files with `gdrive upload` into a sync directory as the files would be missing the sync tag, and would be ignored by the sync commands.
+However, this limitation is overcome (optionally) when the DriveCommandLine utility `gdupload` is used to upload to an existing sync folder.

 # COMMAND LINE OPTIONS
+**-u**
+: display a usage message

 path/to/filename
 : upload local file `filename` to Google Drive folder `path/to`